port-labs/ocean/docs/framework-guides/docs/develop-an-integration/performance.md

 ---
 title: 🏎️ Performance
-sidebar_position: 7
+sidebar_position: 5
 ---

-import HttpxExample from '../_common/httpx-instead-of-requests.md'
+import HttpxExample from '../\_common/httpx-instead-of-requests.md'

 This guide outlines the possible known performance enhancements that can be applied to an integration built using the Ocean framework.

 ## Async work

-Make sure to use async work whenever needed, for example, use async implementation of 3rd party libraries.
+Make sure to use async work whenever needed, for example, use async an implementation of 3rd party libraries.

 ### httpx instead of requests

-For instance, use `httpx` instead of `requests`, httpx is an async implementation of the requests library and by using it you can make sure that your integration will not block the event loop.
+For instance, use `httpx` instead of `requests`, httpx is an async implementation of the requests library and its usage makes sure that your integration does not block the event loop.

 <HttpxExample />